BrentBaccala/collaborate/README.md

    `pm2` can be made persistent pretty easily (run `pm2 startup` for instructions)

-1. Now for this scripts in this repository
+1. Now clone this repository

-   Start with `sudo apt install fvwm tightvncserver websockify` to install the dependencies
+1. Install dependencies: `sudo apt install fvwm tightvncserver websockify`

 1. Copy (or symlink) the `teacher-fvwm-config` script to the teacher account's `.fvwm/config` file

-1. Start the teacher's VNC desktop with `vncserver`
+1. Start the teacher's VNC desktop with `vncserver` with something like:

+   `vncserver -geometry 1024x768 :1`

    The first time it will prompt you to set a password.
 A view-only password is not really recommended, since we almost always want to interact with our desktops from Big Blue Button.

-1. `apt install websockify` and start websockify to relay WebSock connections to the VNC server, something like this:
+1. Start websockify to relay WebSock connections to the VNC server, something like this:

-   `websockify --ssl-only --cert $HOME/ssl/fullchain.pem --key $HOME/ssl/privkey.pem 6101 localhost:5901`
+   `websockify -D --ssl-only --cert $HOME/ssl/fullchain1.pem --key $HOME/ssl/privkey1.pem 6101 localhost:5901`

-   Notice that special arrangements have been made (I copied the SSL keys and certs into my home directory) to enable encrypted connections.
+   Notice that special arrangements have been made (I copied the SSL keys and certs from `/etc/letsencrypt/archive` into my home directory) to enable encrypted connections.

 1. From a Big Blue Button session, "share remote desktop" and use the URL "wss://HOST:PORT/?password=PASSWORD"

+   If you're following the example, PORT is 6101.

    At this point, the teacher desktop should be working.